JaviBBenedicto/SIMUCOVID-APP/README.md

 When all elements are infected, the simulation will end and the contagion graph will be displayed.

 <img width="1030" alt="Captura de pantalla 2021-10-25 a las 1 01 35" src="https://user-images.githubusercontent.com/90817111/138616437-8ba8bd51-e139-45b6-835a-af12f08b8b2e.png">

+If you wish you can download a pdf document with the simulation results ("Descargar") or start a new simulation ("Reset").